-Fuel poverty in Wales
+Our fuel poverty work in Wales

 National Energy Action operates in Wales and is led by Head of Wales, Ben Saltmarsh.

 The negative impacts of fuel poverty on people’s physical and mental wellbeing are similar wherever you live in the UK.
 However, the definition and measure of fuel poverty differ depending on which nation you live in and so too does the help and support you could receive.
 A major cause of fuel poverty is the efficiency of your home and Wales has some of the oldest and most inefficient housing across the UK and northern Europe.
-National Energy Action Cymru campaigns so everyone can live in a warm, safe and healthy home.
+National Energy Action Cymru campaigns so everyone can live in a warm and healthy home.

 How is fuel poverty defined in Wales